Pieces of DAK

 The Afrika Korps also receives the very capable PzKw IVF2, the "Mark IV Special" that took British tankers by surprised in the last months of the actual desert war.
 There's also the upgraded IVH model that did not see combat in Africa, but fought on both the Eastern and Western fronts as Germany's standard medium tank and proved more than a match for the Soviet T-34/76 and American Sherman.

 The T-34 appears in Afrika Korps livery as well.
 Gamers have a thing for captured equipment, though in practice it's very difficult to put someone else's ships, planes and tanks to use.
-The maintenance infrastructure just doesn't exist for them: parts to repair them, and technicians trained to make said repairs.
+The maintenance infrastructure just doesn't exist for them: parts to repair them, nor are technicians trained to make said repairs.
 And tanks break down a lot.
 Still, captured Soviet tanks were slated to participate in the invasion of Malta, so we included a few here as well.

 Other Vehicles